kaloyan-marinov/goal-tracker/README.md

 In a nutshell, `GoalTracker` aims to help you protect your hard-earned free time from leaking out uncontrollably.

+The first step is for you to create a `GoalTracker` account, which will store and protect your data.

-For any activity that is meaningful to your vision of life, you can create a corresponding entity called a _Goal_.
+Next, for any activity that is meaningful to your vision of life, you can create a corresponding entity called a _Goal_.
 It is you and only you who gets to decide whether each new _Goal_ represents an activity that is continuous in nature (such as spending time with your family), or term-limited (such as attaining a Grade Point Average of at least 3.5 in the next semester).

-In addition to that, the web application allows you to create _Interval_ records, which encapsulate how much time you have spent or continue to spend in pursuit of each of your _Goals_.
+Last but not least, the web application allows you to create _Interval_ records, which encapsulate how much time you have spent or continue to spend in pursuit of each of your _Goals_.

 In summary: